Jacob van Artevelde

 Jacob van Artevelde (c.
-1290 – 17 or 24 July 1345), sometimes written in English as James van Artvelde, also known as The Wise Man and the Brewer of Ghent, was a Flemish statesman and political leader.
+1290 – 17 or 24 July 1345), sometimes written in English as James van Artevelde, also known as The Wise Man and the Brewer of Ghent, was a Flemish statesman and political leader.

 Biography

 Jacob Van Artevelde was born in Ghent of a wealthy commercial family.
 He married twice and amassed a fortune in the weaving industry.
 He rose to prominence during the early stages of the Hundred Years' War.
 Fearful that hostilities between France and England would hurt the prosperity of Ghent, he entered political life in 1337.
 He set up an alliance with Bruges and Ypres (later the Four Members) in order to show neutrality.
 Van Artevelde gained control of the insurrection against Louis I, the Count of Flanders who had abandoned his father's anti-French policies.
 Louis I was forced to flee to France, while van Artevelde served as captain general of Ghent from that time until his death.

 Flemish relations with England had traditionally been good, due to wool and textile trade.
 Neutrality was eventually broken, and the towns took the side of the English in 1340.
 In that year, van Artevelde persuaded the federation to recognise King Edward III of England as sovereign of France and overlord of Flanders.